EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates runoff as a sum of all potential components
+Runoff as a sum of all potential components.

 **Parameters**
 - None